How does Invisalign treatment work? How does Invisalign work to move the teeth?

 Invisalign treatment consists of a series of clear, removable aligners that are custom-made just for you.
 Each set of aligners is precisely made to make slight adjustments to your smile, based on the precise plan your orthodontist created for you.
 Approximately every two weeks, you'll move to a new set of aligners, until your desired tooth movement is reached.

-Invisalign aligners move teeth through placing the appropriate controlled force.
+Invisalign aligners move teeth by placing the appropriate controlled force.
 The aligners elicit controlled force, meaning that only the teeth designated to move during that time frame will move.
 Your orthodontist will carefully map out the sequence in which your teeth should move in order to reach your smile goals, and the series of aligners will be created with that in mind.

 Are Invisalign aligners more comfortable than regular braces?